Pathfinder 2e - The Fighter Handbook

 - Impossible Volley: If you're using a longbow, this is basically Whirlwind Attack at range.
 Whirlwind Attack is fantastic, but since it costs three actions it's difficult to position yourself for it to be useful.
 Since this works anywhere outside your "volley" range (30 ft. for a longbow) and out to your maximum range (600 ft. for a Longbow), you can target groups of enemies at extremely long range.
 You still suffer range penalties, you take a -2 penalty to each of the attacks, and Multishot Stance doesn't apply, but if you can get more than three attacks this is almost certainly going to deal more damage on average than Triple Shot.

-- Savage Critical: This feat is strange.
-You get it at level 18, but you're not Legendary with any weapon until level 19, so you can't benefit from the feat for a full level.
-Beyond that odd limitation, more critical hits is always great.
-You still need to hit on a 19, but if a high-level fighter can't hit on a 19 your problem isn't the enemy's AC.
+- Savage Critical: More critical hits is always great, and you've been Legendary with simple/martial weapons in one weapon group since 13th level.
+You still need to hit on a d20 roll of 19, but if a high-level fighter can't hit on a 19 your problem isn't the enemy's AC.
 Anything like concealment or a miss chance of some sort can still prevent this just like it would prevent hitting on a natural 20.
-This notably makes weapons with the Fatal traight much more effective, but at level 18 you may be attached to whatever you've been swinging about for 17 levels.
+This notably makes weapons with the Fatal traight much more effective, but at level 18 you may be attached to whatever you've been swinging about for 17 levels, so unless you're already using a Fatal weapon I don't expect you to suddely develop a fondness for picks.

 - Boundless Reprisals: Fighters can do a lot with Reactions, and there a number of wonderful Fighte Class Feats that offer you a single additional Reaction which you can use for a specific type of Reaction.
 This adds an additional Reaction not once per round, but once for each enemy turn.
 That means that you can make an Attack of Opportunity or any other Reaction at least once on each enemy's turn, allowing you to make Attacks of Opportunity nearly whenever you want, Shield Block nearly every attack, Riposte nearly every critical miss, or any number of other wonderful things.
 If you picked up Desperate Finisher, you're much more free to spend your normal Reaction to get more out of your turn, confident in the knowledge that you'll get at least one Reaction on each enemy's turn.